ibm-cloud-docs/microsoft/16-ops.md

 Backup and restore on SQL Server can be categorized as either native or third party integration:

-* Native - For more information, see [Quickstart: Backup and restore a SQL Server database](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver15){: external} which describes the process of creating a full database backup and restoring a backup using SQL Server Management Studio (SSMS).
+* Native - For more information, see [Quickstart: Backup and restore a SQL Server database](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver15){:external} which describes the process of creating a full database backup and restoring a backup using SQL Server Management Studio (SSMS).
 The backup is stored in the backup location configured during the SQL Server install or a user defined location, such as a file share.
 Backups can be scheduled by using a SQL Server Agent job.
-For a full description of SQL Server concepts, see [Backup Overview (SQL Server)](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/backup-overview-sql-server?view=sql-server-ver15){: external}.
+For a full description of SQL Server concepts, see [Backup Overview (SQL Server)](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/backup-overview-sql-server?view=sql-server-ver15){:external}.
 * Third party integration - There are a number of third party integrations available and here we describe just three; IBM Spectrum Protect, Veeam and IBM Spectrum Protect Plus:
   * IBM Spectrum Protect - Data Protection for SQL allows you to perform online backups and restores of Microsoft SQL Server databases to an IBM Spectrum Protect Storage Manager Server.
-For a description of implementing IBM Spectrum Protect Storage Manager Server, see [IBM Spectrum Protect Cloud Blueprints](https://www.ibm.com/support/pages/ibm-spectrum-protect-cloud-blueprints){: external}.
-Installation of Data Protection for SQL is covered at [Download Information: Version 8.1.9 IBM Spectrum Protect for Databases](https://www.ibm.com/support/pages/node/1071626){: external}.
+For a description of implementing IBM Spectrum Protect Storage Manager Server, see [IBM Spectrum Protect Cloud Blueprints](https://www.ibm.com/support/pages/ibm-spectrum-protect-cloud-blueprints){:external}.
+Installation of Data Protection for SQL is covered at [Download Information: Version 8.1.9 IBM Spectrum Protect for Databases](https://www.ibm.com/support/pages/node/1071626){:external}.
   * Veeam - Veeam Agent for Microsoft Windows is a data protection and disaster recovery solution that can be deployed on IBM Cloud VPC virtual server instances.
 For more information, see [Using Veeam Agent](/docs/vpc?topic=vpc-using-veeam-agent).
 It is also possible to use Veeam Agent for Microsoft Windows with Veeam Backup and Replication, where Veeam Backup and Replication provides a centralized backup solution for all your Veaam Agents.
 For more information, see [Using Veeam Backup and Replication software](/docs/vpc?topic=vpc-using-veeam-backup-replication-software).
-For more information on backing up SQL Server, see [Back Up Microsoft SQL Server](https://helpcenter.veeam.com/docs/agentforwindows/userguide/howto_sql_backup.html?ver=50){: external}
+For more information on backing up SQL Server, see [Back Up Microsoft SQL Server](https://helpcenter.veeam.com/docs/agentforwindows/userguide/howto_sql_backup.html?ver=50){:external}
   * IBM Spectrum Protect Plus - IBM Spectrum Protect Plus is a data protection solution for virtual environments, vSphere or Hyper-V, and provides application data protection for many applications, included SQL Server, hosted on IBM Cloud VPC virtual servers.
 IBM Spectrum Protect Plus can be implemented as a standalone solution or can integrate with your IBM Spectrum Protect environment to offload copies for long-term storage and governance.
 IBM Spectrum Protect Plus can be installed automatically in IBM Cloud to an existing VMware environment, see [Spectrum Protect Plus Server](https://cloud.ibm.com/catalog/content/SPPserver-c7e2d4f2-35c4-44ca-8b43-6ff0d4a12aff-global#about) for more information.
-For specific information on IBM Spectrum Protect Plus and SQL Server, see [Backing up and restoring SQL Server data](https://www.ibm.com/docs/en/spp/10.1.8?topic=databases-sql-server){: external}.
+For specific information on IBM Spectrum Protect Plus and SQL Server, see [Backing up and restoring SQL Server data](https://www.ibm.com/docs/en/spp/10.1.8?topic=databases-sql-server){:external}.

 ## IBM Cloud Security and Compliance Center
 {: #mssql-ops-scc}